CharliePayne1/ConCat-Final-Version/README.md

 ## Description
 Welcome to Concat, a tool to match you with the most talented developers across the world.
 We believe that you should work with the best developers to build your app, not the one that lives closest to you.

 That's why we developed ConCat, to pair the best developers in the world with the best ideas for new apps.
-Simply tell us which langauge you want to build your app in and we'll take care of the rest.
+Simply tell us your name & which langauge you want to build your app in and we'll take care of the rest.

+Once you have an active project, you can log in to update the details of your app, or cancel ongoing projects.

 ## Install Instructions
 1. run "bundle" in your terminal to install all the gems you will need for this programme